canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 ### Work-around those limitations

-If any of those conditions may not always be respected by your application, you can also let the player fallback on the usual "main" mode (which runs everything on main thread) automatically when multithreading mode is not available.
+If any of those conditions may not always be respected by your application, you can also let the player fall back to the usual "main" mode (which runs everything on the main thread) automatically when multithreading mode is not available.
 This is what we recommend for most cases:

 - If you rely on the minimal build of the RxPlayer, ensure you've added the feature for the wanted streaming protocol(s).